🏗️ Components#

 Parsers run once at connect time

 The attribute value drives the initial signal.
-Attribute changes after connection do not re-run the parser — use event handlers or direct property writes to update state post-connect.
+Attribute changes after connection do not re-run the parser.
+Use event handlers or direct property writes to update state after connect.
+To make a Parser-backed prop re-parse on attribute mutations, pass the observedAttributes() extension to defineComponent().
+This matters for frameworks like React, which set attributes rather than properties.

 Bundled Attribute Parsers#